retrodaredevil/cyber3000/README.md

 This program is made by Joshua Shannon

 This is a simple program to detect vulnerabilities in Debian and Windows

+## Python Version
+The minimum version that this supports should be python 3.4.
+This means no f-string literals and no type checking.

 ## References
 https://s3.amazonaws.com/cpvii/Training+materials/Unit+Eight+-+Ubuntu+Security.pdf